On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 2

-Post-operative mortality rate for planned hospital admissions
+Post-operative mortality rate in planned hospital admissions

 Proportion (%) of post-operative inpatient deaths out of the number of patients who underwent elective surgery in the reporting period